-- 1. For the first few lessons, and as needed, review that affixes are word parts in English that go on the beginning or end of a word and help form its meaning.
-Each week, we will be focusing on one affix so we can figure out the meanings of a lot of words that use that affix, which will help us become better readers and writers. - 2.
-For the first few lessons, and as needed, remind students that another important part of becoming a strong reader and writer in English is sight words.
+1. For the first few lessons, and as needed, review that many word parts such as affixes and roots have been borrowed from other languages like Greek and Latin.
+These word parts help form the meaning of many English words.
+Each week, we will be focusing on a group of word parts so we can figure out the meanings of a lot of words that use them, which will help us become better readers and writers.

+2. For the first few lessons, and as needed, remind students that another important part of becoming a strong reader and writer in English is sight words.
 Review or introduce that sight words are words that come up very often and don't always "play by the rules" of sounding out.
 It's very useful to study them because it'll make reading and writing faster, so we'll be working on a few sight words every week, too.